 On what seemed a very ordinary winter day, Bob and I took a leisurely walk over to one of our local parks to escape the routine of familiar household chores.
 Milliken Park in Toronto, Ontario, was almost deserted.
 Though we scanned bushes and trees, not a single bird was seen until I noticed a solitary Cooper’s Hawk perched on a sunlit branch.
 Seconds later, the hawk launched into the air and nabbed a Big Brown Bat that was flying by.
 Read more

-Lynde Shores Conservation Area in Whitby, Ontario has all the trappings of Christmas this year.
+Lynde Shores Conservation Area in Whitby, Ontario, Canada, had all the looks of Christmas one year.
+Read more

 Bob and I have learned so much through different groups on Facebook, and one of the areas that was brought to our attention was the Carden Alvar here in Ontario.
 Our second visit in mid-June was a bit late and too hot for much activity where migrating birds were concerned, but our list of sightings was still long and included this female Black Bear and her three cubs.
 Read more